 In southern Moldova you will find no shortage of interesting places to visit, quality Moldovan wines to drink, traditional dishes to taste, natural reserves and lakes, and cycling routes to explore them all.
 One of the things that makes the south of Moldova so unique is that it is home to Gagauzia with its unique Gagauzian language, culture, traditions and food that speak to the ethnic group’s Turkic roots and deep history.

 Want to find out how the taste of gozleme, shurpa or lamb rotis goes with a glass of good wine?
 Then go to Gagauzia!
 You’ll be able to discover their traditional costumes, extraordinary traditions and the cuisine of this small ethnic group with a population of around 135,000 people.
 One of the best ways to experience Gagauzian culture, wine and food is to visit the small Kara Gani family winery in Vulcănești or Sofrasi Guesthouse in the village of Congaz.

 But there’s even more to see and do in southern Moldova!
 Go to Slobozia Mare in Cahul district where Lake Beleu, part of the Lower Prut UNESCO Biosphere Reserve, will fascinate you with the diversity of birds and water lilies.
-If you’re lucky, maybe you’ll catch the pelicans and flamingos that migrate here to spend the summer.
+If you’re lucky, maybe you’ll catch the pelicans that migrate here to spend the summer.
 Rent a boat from the Nature Reserve to get the full Lake Beleu experience, immersed in nature.